thunderbiscuit/cashu-client/README.md

 This is a library I'm writing to learn more about the Cashu protocol.
 Nothing like attempting to code out a spec to learn!

 ## Outline
-This library is an implementation of client-side of the [Cashu specification].
+This library is an implementation of the client side of the [Cashu specification] (i.e. it does not include mint software).
 It is written in Kotlin and is intended to be used in Kotlin Multiplatform projects.
-The API is still very much in development, and I am open to suggestions; see the [contribute](#contribute) section. for more info on where I think I could use the most help.
-See the [issues] for discussion items and design decisions.
+The API is still very much in development, and I am open to suggestions; see the [contribute](#contribute) section for more info on where I think I could use the most help.
+See the [issues] for discussion items and design decisions; issues and PRs are most welcome.

 The main goals of this library are:
 - [ ] 1.
-Cashu protocol compliant for the client side
+Cashu protocol compliant client side
+    - [x] NUT-00
-    - [ ] NUT-01
+    - [x] NUT-01
-    - [ ] NUT-02
+    - [x] NUT-02
     - [ ] NUT-03
     - [ ] NUT-04
     - [ ] NUT-05